simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 author_slug: adriaan
 author: Adriaan van Rossum
 image: /images/2020-privacy-tips/daria-nepriakhina-all-we-need-is-likes.jpg
+excerpt: "As the founder of a privacy-first analytics tool, I'm sharing my practical privacy tips for your business."
+modified_at: "2022-03-01T01:00:00Z"
 ---

 As the founder of [Simple Analytics](https://simpleanalytics.com), I'm running into privacy issues while building our product.
 Based on those learnings I would like to show you some practical tips to improve the privacy of your visitors.
 Some of the tips seem very logical but can be hard to implement.
 That's why I have provided examples with every tip so you or your team can apply them without doing all the research.